 How do you apply the TSS Cloud Temperature Management Solution as part of this process?

 RM: Our risk-based approach incorporates information from the stability testing to indicate an alarm on a product.
 In most companies, once an alarm is received, the first action is to assemble the data from the shipment and then compare it with the stability information to assess the viability of the product.
 We have switched the order around, so we actually look at the stability information before an alarm is received.
 When there is an alarm, we know within seconds of the consignee knowing.

 Why is capturing all the data so important, and how is this achieved using TSS Data Loggers?

 RM: Historically, temperature monitoring models only fed back when there was an issue.
 To draw an analogy to the safety world, it’s the equivalent of only reporting accidents rather than watching near misses to develop an understanding how something more serious could happen.
 Having the data available at the destination and origin allows instant access to regulators.

-Niclas Ohlsson: From our perspective, having the data from all shipments means we can analyze how well the organization adheres to the corporate SOP.
+Niclas Ohlsson (NO): From our perspective, having the data from all shipments means we can analyze how well the organization adheres to the corporate SOP.